Evidence-Based Nutrient Recommendations

 Though we support the concept of moving toward a more plant-based diet for ethical, environmental, and health considerations, there are some concerns with regards to maintaining muscle health later in life.
 A more plant-based diet will likely provide health benefits, with many of those secondary to a low(er) energy intake due to the high fiber content and satiating effect of consuming more plant-based whole foods.
 However, the anabolic properties of each main meal may be of key relevance to stimulate muscle protein synthesis rates and, as such, to support muscle maintenance.
 This may be of particular importance for older adults, as the age-related loss in muscle mass is at least partly attributed to the attenuated postprandial muscle protein synthetic response to acute feeding in older compared with younger subjects.

+A limitation of this study is that they didn’t measure changes in muscle mass, which are more important than markers of muscle synthesis.
 Other research, by Michell et al. (2023, Canada) found no association between post-meal markers of muscle synthesis and muscle mass after resistance exercise.
-Michell et al. write, “Clearly, however, acute early measures of [muscle protein synthesis] are not proxy measures for hypertrophy or hypertrophic potential within the same individual.”
+Mitchell et al. write, “Clearly, however, acute early measures of [muscle protein synthesis] are not proxy measures for hypertrophy or hypertrophic potential within the same individual.”

 Bibliography